 The combination of massive MIMO and beamforming techniques creates the ability to pack more elements and concentrate the transmission’s path towards a receiver, and thus increase coverage with a single antenna at a time when antenna elements are becoming significantly smaller.

-Network slicing is a concept that derives from the virtualisation of network functions, and aims to make services RAT-agnostic.
-The core idea is to use the same hardware to meet different needs (use cases or users with specific needs).
-It also acts as a support for multiple air interfaces, which can include the LTE air interface as well as any newly developed ones.
+Network slicing is a concept that derives from the virtualisation of network functions and that aims at making services RAT-agnostic.
+The idea behind it is that, working with the same hardware, different needs (use case, or users with specific needs) could be served.
+It is also a support for the multiple air interfaces, which can include the LTE air interface as well as a newly developed air interface.

-There is a relatively broad consensus within the industry that network slicing should focus chiefly on fully integrating LTE-A with 5G, but provide only limited interworking with 2G and 3G, which are native circuit-switched radio access technologies whose full support would be complicated to achieve and counter-productive.
+It is relatively well accepted within the industry that network slicing should really focus on the full integration of LTE-A with 5G but only bring limited interworking with 2G and 3G, which are native circuit- switched radio access technology, whose full support would be complicated and counter productive

-Network Slicing has become a fundamental element of 5G technology, enabling a wide range of use cases and providing customised connectivity.
+Network Slicing has become a fundamental 5G technology element enabling a wide range of use cases and providing customised connectivity.
 It is thus possible to provide very low latencies in some network slices and very high bandwidth in other slices.

 High frequencies are needed to deliver data rates above 1 Gbps.
-Spectrum above 20 GHz is highly coveted at the regional and national levels.
-High frequencies with wide bandwidths are indeed required to address new data needs for ultra-fast user connections (10-20 Gbps) delivered by 5G.
-Above 20 GHz, available bandwidths are of a magnitude of 1 GHz or more, which is sufficient for almost all eMBB applications, including mission-critical services.
+Spectrum above 20 GHz is highly coveted at regional or national levels.
+High frequencies with large bandwidth blocks are indeed required to address new data needs for high end user data rates (10-20 Gbps) delivered by 5G.
+Above 20 GHz, bandwidths available are of the magnitude of 1 GHz or more what is sufficient for almost all eMBB applications including mission-critical services.

-The mobile sector’s use of high frequencies requires several technical adjustments, mainly due to propagation characteristics and wavelengths.
+Use of high frequencies by the mobile sector requires several technical adjustments mainly due to propagation characteristics and wavelength.

-The use of high frequencies will have multiple consequences with regard to deployment:
+Use of high frequencies implies result in many consequences with regard to deployment:

-- Point-to-Point paths are possible even under Non-Line-of-Sight (NLOS) conditions.
-Point-to-Multipoint links are relatively complicated and strictly limited to a range of around 200 m.
+- Point-to-Point paths are possible even in Non Line of Sight (NLOS) conditions.
+Point to multi-Point links are quite complicated and strictly limited to approx. 200 m.

-- NLOS schemes are very restrictive but not impossible.
+- NLOS schemes are really binding but not impossible.

 - Below 30 GHz, communication from the outside to the inside, communication in NLOS situations and communication from the inside to the outside are technically feasible with small adjustments.

-- Between 30 and 60 GHz, only outdoor to indoor communications are technically feasible.
-Use of beamforming and multiple high gain antennae is required.
+- Between 30 and 60 GHz, communications from the outside to the inside are the only ones feasible technically.
+Use of beamforming and multiple high gain antennas is required.

-- Above 60 GHz, indoor communications are only feasible if they have access to wideband channels.
+- Above 60 GHz, inside communications are the only ones feasible if they benefit from large spectrum channels.

-- The opportunity to find bands with larger channels (around 1 GHz in the considered bands)
+- The opportunity to find bands with larger channels (around 1 GHz in considered bands)

-- A significant reduction in the ranges at very high frequencies.
-This eases the burden on resources and enables spectrum reuse and sharing.
-These frequencies will remain focused chiefly on providing capacity.
+- Ranges at very high frequencies are significantly reduced.
+This eases and calls for reuse of spectrum and use of spectrum sharing.
+These frequencies will mainly remain focused on providing capacity.

-- Smaller antennae – which are easier to install – and massive MIMO.
+- Smaller antennas – they can be more easily installed – and massive MIMO.
 Combined with beamforming, massive MIMO will likely improve spatial efficiency.
-Beamtracking is expected to also be used further down the road.
+Beamtracking is expected to be used on a longer term.

-Standardising 5G and identifying/allocating 5G spectrum are key to ensuring timely 5G rollouts.
+Standardising 5G and identifying/allocating 5G spectrum are key elements to ensure 5G deployment in due time.

-3GPP is expected to be the core driver of 5G standardisation for mobile technologies e.g. 3GPP RAN, CT and SA groups.
-In addition, the 5G Infrastructure PPP members will also contribute to the being done by a wide range of other standardisation bodies (IETF, ETSI, ONF, Open Daylight, OPNFV, Open Stack…).
+3GPP should be the core of the 5G standardization related to mobile technologies e.g. 3GPP RAN, CT and SA groups.
+In addition, the 5G Infrastructure PPP members will also contribute to a wide range of other standardization bodies (IETF, ETSI, ONF, Open Daylight, OPNFV, Open Stack…).

-5G marks the first time in the mobile industry that the standardisation process has been sped up, in particular because of intense pressure on the 3GPP from non-European actors.
-At the MWC’17, a number of leading MNOs (AT&T, NTT DOCOMO, South Korea Telecom (SKT), Vodafone Group, BT Group, Telstra, KT Corp, KDDI, Telia Company, Swisscom, Telecom Italia, Etisalat, Sprint, LG Uplus and Deutsche Telekom) and equipment vendors (Ericsson, Qualcomm Technologies, Intel, Vivo, LG Electronics, Huawei and ZTE) called for an acceleration of the 5G New Radio (5G NR) standardisation process (i.e. Release 15)
+For the first time in the mobile industry, the standardization process of 5G has been sped up, in particular because of strong pressures on the 3GPP from non-European actors.
+At the MWC’17, a number of leading MNOs (AT&T, NTT DOCOMO, South Korea Telecom (SKT), Vodafone Group, BT Group, Telstra, KT Corp, KDDI, Telia Company, Swisscom, Telecom Italia, Etisalat, Sprint, LGUplus and Deutsche Telekom) and equipment vendors (Ericsson, Qualcomm Technologies, Intel, Vivo, LG Electronics, Huawei and ZTE) called for an acceleration of the 5G New Radio (5G NR) standardization process (i.e. Release 15)

 The objective was to enable large-scale trials in 2019 instead of 2020.
-The group also suggested the addition of an intermediate milestone (set for the end of 2017) to complete specification documents.
+The group also suggested the addition of an intermediate milestone (set by the end of 2017) to complete specification documents.
 Verizon, Samsung and Nokia opposed that decision.
-Following an agreement in 3GPP in March 2017, the Non Standalone (NSA) implementation of 5G New Radio (NR) was moved forward to December 2017.
-This intermediate milestone is key to enabling 3GPP-based large-scale trials and deployments as early as 2019, instead of 2020 as initially planned.
-The Standalone Release15 was approved in June 2018.
+Following an agreement in 3GPP in March 2017, the Non StandAlone (NSA) implementation of 5G New Radio (NR) was moved forward to December 2017.
+This intermediate milestone is key to enable 3GPP-based large-scale trials and deployments as early as 2019 instead of 2020 as initially planned.
+The StandAlone Release15 was approved in June 2018.
 The late drop was completed in June 2019.